AWegnerGitHub/awegnergithub.github.io-content/2017_10_20_review_of_aws_serverless_apis_apps.md

 The course covers the API Gateway, AWS permissions, AWS Lambda, body mapping templates, DynamoDB, authentication with Cognito and hosting a serverless SPA.
 At first glance this seems like a lot to cover in an 8 hour course.
-The instructor has broken these into small digestable lectures that do a good job of introducing each new service, explaining the theory behind each and then using the service to implement functionality into the course long project.
+The instructor has broken these into small digestible lectures that do a good job of introducing each new service, explaining the theory behind each and then using the service to implement functionality into the course long project.

 A course long project is a good way to show how each of these Amazon services are useful to a larger project.
 Instead of